RUC-NLPIR/FlashRAG/README.md

 ### Datasets

 We have collected and processed 35 datasets widely used in RAG research, pre-processing them to ensure a consistent format for ease of use.
 For certain datasets (such as Wiki-asp), we have adapted them to fit the requirements of RAG tasks according to the methods commonly used within the community.
+All datasets are available at [Huggingface datasets](https://huggingface.co/datasets/ignore/FlashRAG_datasets).

 For each dataset, we save each split as a `jsonl` file, and each line is a dict as follows:
 ```python